Storing Dehydrated Food – The Complete Guide

 - The temperature of the storage

 Instructions for Packaging Dehydrated Fruit and Dried Food

 The following are the few tips which you can follow for packaging the dehydrated fruit and dried food:

-- You should not pack the dried foods for storage till they are totally cool to touch.
+- You should not pack the dried foods for storage until they are totally cool to touch.
 The air adjacent to the warm dehydrated food has more moisture content that gets released after cooling down.
 If there are any droplets of water in the storage container, then that will also decrease the shelf life of the dehydrated food.